programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 Make sure any Markdown cheatsheets you look at are for the "[kramdown](http://kramdown.gettalong.org/quickref.html)" flavor of Markdown, which is what GitHub Page (where we'll be hosting our website) supports.
 There are [various "flavors" of Markdown](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors) that have subtle differences in what various symbols do, but for the most part frequently used symbols like those that create heading formatting are the same (so you're actually probably okay using a markdown cheatsheet that doesn't specify it's kramdown, but if you're getting errors on your site using symbols that aren't included in kramdown might be why).

-### [Templates] <a id="section5-2"></a>
+### [Your first post] <a id="section5-2"></a>

-Header material, link to example blog post file on GitHub?

 File name serves as /URL

-default.html for basics that stay across site (e.g. logo, main menu, footer material)

-Posts

-Pages
+Save as filename.md (in _sites folder)

+To create further posts, duplicate this first example, then remember to change not just the content inside the post, but also the file name for the new file.

+### [Your first page] <a id="section5-3"></a>

+File name serves as /URL

-Save as filename.md
+Save as filename.md (where)

+How to add to main menu

-To create further posts or pages, duplicate these first examples (remember to change not just the content inside the post or page, but also the file name for the new file!)
+To create further pages, duplicate this first example, then remember to change not just the content inside the post, but also the file name for the new file.

 ## [Hosting on GitHub Pages] <a id="section6"></a>